 The ability to include footnotes and references on every information in the record allows for proper citation whenever possible.

 While Type Record will be a public resource, the target user group is primarily historians, collectors, and researchers of type.
-It is a project led by Indra Kupferschmid and Nick Sherman with developer Chris Lewis, and is operated independently from any business or organization.
+It is a project led by Indra Kupferschmid with Nick Sherman and developer Chris Lewis, and is operated independently from any business or organization.

 Type Record is already running in a private testing stage.
-We are aiming at launching a public beta in early 2015.
+We are aiming at launching a public beta in 2015.